Patient education: Bipolar disorder (manic depression) (Beyond the Basics)

-Bipolar disorder, also known as manic depression, is a mental health problem that causes changes in mood.
-Sometimes you may feel excessively elated, impulsive, irritable, or irrational (called mania) or hypomanic (a milder form of mania).
+Bipolar disorder, also known as manic depression, is a mental health problem that causes extreme changes in mood.
+If you have bipolar disorder, you may sometimes feel excessively elated, impulsive, irritable, or irrational (called mania) or hypomanic (a milder form of mania).
 Other times you may feel excessively sad (called major depression).

 Bipolar disorder can make it hard to do a good job at work or school, have relationships with friends and family, and it even increases the risk of suicide if it is not treated or treated incorrectly.
 However, a number of effective treatment options are available.

 More detailed information about bipolar disorder is available by subscription.
-(See "Bipolar disorder in adults: Epidemiology and diagnosis" and "Bipolar disorder in adults: Pharmacotherapy for acute mania, mixed episodes, and hypomania" and "Bipolar disorder in adults: Maintenance treatment" and "Bipolar disorder in adults and lithium: Pharmacology, administration, and side effects".)
+(See "Bipolar disorder in adults: Epidemiology and pathogenesis" and "Bipolar disorder in adults: Pharmacotherapy for acute mania and hypomania" and "Bipolar disorder in adults: Choosing maintenance treatment" and "Bipolar disorder in adults and lithium: Pharmacology, administration, and side effects".)

 BIPOLAR DISORDER CAUSES